Avik9/Sequitur-Algorithm/README.md

    that string?

-The first problem, which is the easier one, is what I solved in the first part of this assignment.
+The first problem, which is the easier one, is what I solved in the first part of this project.
 I wrote C code to read in a CFG specified in a convenient format, and then I used the rules to expand the start symbol to obtain the string encoded by the CFG.